Recycling In Switzerland: What Are The Rules?

 Metal waste that shouldn’t be mixed with recyclable metal waste includes metal construction scraps, coffee capsules (even if they’re aluminum), and composite materials such as a butter wrapper.

 When disposing of metal cans, lids, and pet food containers, it’s recommended to rinse them to get rid of any food residue that might be present.
-You should also take off any labels, especially if they are plastic or paper.
+You should also remove any labels, especially plastic or paper.

 Batteries